Christianity in the ante-Nicene period: Monasticism

-Institutional Christian monasticism seems to have begun in the deserts in third century Egypt as a kind of living martyrdom.
+Institutional Christian monasticism seems to have begun in the 3rd-century Roman Egypt as a kind of living matyrdom in the desert.
 Anthony the Great (251-356) was the first to specifically leave the world and live in the desert as a monk.
 Anthony lived as a hermit in the desert and gradually gained followers who lived as hermits nearby but not in actual community with him.
 One such, Paul the Hermit (also known as Paul of Thebes, c.226/7-c.341) lived in absolute solitude not very far from Anthony and was looked upon even by Anthony as a perfect monk.
 Paul had gone into the desert before Anthony, but to escape persecution rather than for the purpose of pursuing God.
-This type of monasticism is called eremitical or "hermit-like."
+This type of monasticism is called eremitical or "hermit-like".
 Pachomius of Thebes (c.
 292–348) is traditionally considered the founder of cenobitic monasticism, in which monks live in communities isolated from the world but not from each other.

 As monasticism spread in the East from the hermits living in the deserts of Egypt to Palestine, Syria, and on up into Asia Minor and beyond, the sayings (apophthegmata) and acts (praxeis) of the Desert Fathers came to be recorded and circulated, first among their fellow monastics and then among the laity as well.